 It is strongly connected to the

-and has only outgoing links.
-The
+and has both incoming and outgoing links.

-SubjectPseudoIdentifier class, on other hand,
+AllergyEpisode class, on the other hand, only has outgoing links and

-Further information on class relationships visualization can be found in
+Further information on class relationships visualization can be found in GraphDB’s documentation.

 Figure 15: Class relationships visualization.

 The GraphDB visual graph functionality enables the visualization of a specific class